soulroll/indesign-bootstrap-3/README.md

 # Indesign Bootstrap project
-Bootstrap grids featuring desktop tablet and mobile breakpoints with basic website typography kitchen sink paragraph styles already set up as well as a styleguide for handing off work to a frond-end developer.
+Bootstrap grids featuring desktop, tablet and mobile breakpoints with basic website typography kitchen sink paragraph styles already set up for creating design mockups as well as a style guide for handing off design specifications to a frond-end developer.